laravel/docs/helpers.md

 <a name="method-array-first"></a>
 #### `array_first()` {#collection-method}

-The `array_first` method returns the first element of an array passing a given truth test:
+The `array_first` function returns the first element of an array passing a given truth test:

     $array = [100, 200, 300];